ctrf-io/ai-test-reporter/README.md

 `--maxMessages`: Limit the number of failing tests to send for summarization in the LLM request.
 This helps avoid overwhelming the model when dealing with reports that have many failing tests. (default: 10)

-`consolidate`: Consolidate and summarize multiple AI summaries into a higher-level overview (default: true)
+`--consolidate`: Consolidate and summarize multiple AI summaries into a higher-level overview (default: true)

+`--json-analysis`: Generate structured JSON analysis with categorized issues (code, timeout, application) and recommendations (default: false)

 ## Azure OpenAI